Heat advisory issued for all of Central Florida

-The National Weather Service is forecasting a maximum heat index of at least 103 degrees in Orange County through the week, triggering the opening of cooling centers.
-Those sites are open to anyone experiencing homelessness who needs a place to cool off in shaded or air-conditioned facilities.
+Updated 7/10/26: The National Weather Service is forecasting a maximum heat index of up to 110 degrees in Central Florida on Friday, July 10, until 8 p.m., triggering the opening of designated cooling locations for anyone who needs a place to cool off in shaded or air-conditioned facilities.
+The heat index is a measure of the air temperature plus the humidity level — typically referred to as the “feels like” temperature.

-Please note these hot, humid conditions can be extremely dangerous for people who are unsheltered — and especially those who are elderly or have chronic health conditions.
-It is particularly important to stay hydrated and seek intermittent relief from the heat to allow your body to recuperate.
+Please note these hot, muggy conditions can be extremely dangerous for people who are unsheltered — and especially those who are elderly or have chronic health conditions.
+It is particularly important to stay hydrated and seek intermittent relief from the heat as best you can to allow your body to recuperate.
+If you suffer dizziness, nausea, headache, severe cramps, extremely hot skin or cool, pale skin, please call 9-1-1 and get medical help immediately.
+Heatstroke, in which body temperature rises over 104°F, is a medical emergency and can cause confusion, seizures or loss of consciousness.

 Please watch this page for updates as conditions warrant.